klkblake/mm/PROTOCOL.md

 hexadecimal millisecond offset from the Unix Epoch representing the time the server received it.

-    >PHOTO <size>
+    >PHOTOS <size> <size> <size>...
     <ACK <id> <timestamp>

-Send a photo.
+Send photos.
 The actual data for the photo must be sent on the data channel once the client receives the message ID.
 The photo is encoded as a JPEG of the specified size.

-    >ALBUM <size> <size> <size>...
-    <ACK <id> <timestamp>

-Send a group of related photos.
-The count gives the number of photos in the album.
 The number of photos is implicitly capped to 340 due to the cap on the encoded ciphertext size.

     >AUDIO <size>
     <ACK <id> <timestamp>